-This APP 2023/2024 has been developed in light of the global economic crisis that has followed in the wake of the Covid-19 pandemic and factors like the travails suffered by our energy producer, both of which have a very direct impact upon the ATM's activities.
-This APP came about through sustained conversations between Council and Management, by taking into account the various fiscal challenges (like the projected subsidy cuts), human-resources shortages and threats to its infrastructure that the entity faces.
-Accordingly, estimated performance targets have been lowered to set realistic targets when compared to previous years.
-Council is minded that these carefully constructed and viable performance targets will help it to measure whether the strategic objectives, as set out by it, are effectively implemented and attained.
-To boot, realistic target-setting of this kind will empower staff to perform their duties in a mutually constructive spirit, and improve service delivery.
+This APP 2024/2025 must, therefore, be construed against the background of the changes that the world has undergone in the past few years.
+This APP was fashioned through various engagements between Council and Management.
+It takes serious account of various fiscal and financial challenges (like the projected subsidy cuts), human-resources shortages and difficulties (for instance, staff retention), and worries about the infrastructure.
+Accordingly, estimated performance targets have been devised to set realistic targets when compared to previous years, readjusting them upwards when appropriate.
+Council is of the view that carefully crafted and realistic performance targets will help it to measure whether the strategic objectives, as set out by it, are effectively implemented and attained.
+The setting of attainable targets of this kind will empower staff to perform their duties in a mutually constructive spirit and improve service delivery.

-Council recommits itself to these strategic objectives for the 2023/2024 financial year, fully apprised of the current economic climate and the uncertainty that prevails.
+Council recommits itself to these strategic objectives for the 2024/2025 financial year.
 They are to:

-- increase visitor numbers and the revenue generated by the ATM as a whole; - continue with the digitisation of the ATM's archival collection and the broadening of its virtual footprint; - create an enabling environment for staff members' sustained development, including a specific emphasis on training and upskilling; - strengthen the ATM's outreach programmes to schools by continuously reviewing its educational programmes; - extend and transform the ATM's current collections and exhibitions through a focus on the displaced or untold narratives of Afrikaans; and - maintain its facilities, including finding long-term solutions to certain intractable facilities-related difficulties and expanding facilities to accommodate larger groups of visitors.
+- increase visitor numbers (both in person and virtually) and increase the revenues the ATM generates; - continue with the digitisation of the ATM's archival collection and the broadening of its virtual footprint; - create an enabling environment for staff members' development, including continued training and upskilling; - strengthen the ATM's outreach programmes to schools by reviewing its educational offering; - extend and transform the ATM's current collections and exhibitions through a focus on the displaced or untold narratives of Afrikaans; - to make the ATM a national and international asset; and - maintain its facilities, including finding long-term solutions to certain intractable facilities-related difficulties and expanding facilities to accommodate larger groups of visitors.

-This APP sets out the risks and challenges facing the institution, as well as how it intends to deal with these challenges amid significant monetary constraints.
+This APP sets out the hurdles that the institution will have to surmount, and addresses how it will do so.
+The central challenge remains money.
 The maintenance, upgrading and expansion of the ATM's facilities remain an ongoing challenge.
-Council is minded that this has become a pressing concern and that the DSAC's involvement is needed concerning the upgrading of the 47-year-old infrastructure and the expansion of its facilities.
-External fundraising is also on Council's radar.
+Council is acutely aware that this is a serious concern and that the DSAC's involvement is needed concerning the upgrading of the 49-year-old infrastructure and the expansion of its facilities.
+External fundraising, both nationally and internationally, has emerged as a priority for Council.

-Council is confident that this APP undergirds the strategic objectives of the DSAC as well as certain key objectives of the National Development Plan.
-Council remains committed to manage the institution on sound governance principles - it is delighted over the recent clean audit - and, to this end, will provide the necessary support to Management and staff to implement the APP effectively to improve service delivery.
-It is Council's view that, by maintaining the excellence of the ATM's performance, the institution will survive and grow and rebound to the benefit and in service of the South African community at large, and will continue to contribute to social cohesion and nation-building.
+Council is confident that this APP reflects the strategic objectives of the DSAC, as well as certain key objectives of the National Development Plan.
+Council is firm in its commitment to run the ATM on sound governance principles and undertakes to provide all support needed to Management and staff to implement the APP effectively.
+It is Council's view that, by maintaining the excellence of the ATM's performance, the institution will survive and grow and develop for all South Africans.
+Council is determined to find innovative ways to use the ATM to advance nation-building and social cohesion, and to grow as a space that looks to the future with courage and self-belief.

+JJ Meiring

-JJ Meiring Chairperson of the Council
+Chairperson of the Council